CPHSoftware2022/RestaurantService/README.md

 - http://localhost:8100/restaurantItems/{id} - Gets all items from a specific restaurant

-It is connected to a kafka consumer that handles logging og interactions with the API
+Service is connected to a kafka consumer that handles logging og interactions with the API's

 It contains 15 tests of different varieties.
 - unit